sharpmachine/slingstonemedia.com/wp-content/plugins/pretty-link/readme.txt

 * Fixed some issues surrounding keyword content caching in Pro

 == Upgrade Notice ==

+= 1.5.4 =
+* Everyone should upgrade to this new release as it fixes an XSS vulnerability

+= 1.5.2 =
+* CRITICAL UPGRADE ... this release contains several critical performance fixes

+= 1.5.1 =
+* This release contains several optimizations and fixes that will benefit most users.

 = 1.5.0 =
 * All users should upgrade to this release since it fixes several security vulnerabilities.